 Unfortunately, NCTQ cannot highlight any state's policy in this area.

-New Mexico does not support retention pay for effective teachers, such as significant boosts in salary after tenure is awarded.
-The state sets a minimum salary for teachers and then it is up to local districts to determine additional compensation.
+North Dakota does not support retention pay for effective teachers, such as significant boosts in salary after tenure is awarded.
+It is up to local districts to determine salary schedules and/or policies.